A DOG NAME AMEY

 Her extraordinary behaviour when My Romana was dying

-The first visit and our purchase, sending an angel and the motto on the house Villa les Anges.
+The first visit to the property and our purchase, seeing an angel in cast iron and the motto on the house Villa les Anges.

-When she attacked the German holder of the longest balloon flight.
+When she attacked the German biker – the holder of the longest balloon flight, a very costly bite.

-Her many toys and bolds and how she loved to play after eating her meals, the same as Lady Rose now and Maya
+Amey’s many toys and bolds and how she loved to play after having eating her meals, the same as Lady Rose now and Maya

 Her fights with the Wild Boars